nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 - **Lehmann & Casella (1998)**:
   "Theory of Point Estimation", 1998.
 - **Pötscher & Preinerstorfer (2024)**:
-  Benedikt M. Pötscher and David Preinerstorfer, "A Comment on: 'A Modern Gauss--Markov Theorem'", Econometrica, 2024.
+  Benedikt M. Pötscher and David Preinerstorfer, "A Comment on: 'A Modern Gauss-Markov Theorem'", Econometrica, 2024.